lukaszlew/libego/README.markdown

 Construct library and examples with your favorite compiler:

-    export CXX=g++-4.2  # optional
-    ./cmakeall          # do all the work
+    export CXX=g++-4.2  # set your favorite compiler, optional ./cmakeall          # do all the work

 Light playout benchmark:

-    ./bin/engine -b
+    echo "benchmark" | ./bin/engine
-    ./bin/engine -b 1000
+    echo "benchmark 1000000" | ./bin/engine

 Run exemplary GTP engine:

     ./bin/engine
+    ./bin/engine config.gtp -

+The second command will first execute GTP commands from config.gtp.
+And then take commands from stdin.
-You can connect it to GoGui.
+You can connect engine to GoGui usigng both of above commands.

 Thanks
 ------